VXCompany/Kubernetes-on-Azure/README.md

 ## Preparation workshop

 To be able to complete the workshop some preparations are needed.
-Just follow this [preparation guide](workshop/en/preparation.md)
+Just follow this [preparation guide](workshop/en/preparation.md).
+Attendees should do this before the workshop starts.

 ## Demo app